 Case in point, Hurricane Irene.
 As this storm bore down on New York City in 2011, several of my poser classmates began railing online against the residents of Rockaway Beach.
-Especially the poorer residents who could not afford to evacuate this low-lying area where many residents simply lacked the vehicles and financial resources to evacuate.
+It's a poor, low-lying area where many residents simply lacked the vehicles and financial resources to evacuate.

-Because the posers were terrified and lashing out at others is the only way such people can contain their fear.
+Because the posers were terrified.
+Lashing out at others is the only way such people can contain their fear.

-A few years later, another one of these former classmates began railing online against efforts to lift the minimum wage in Seattle.
+A few years after Irene, one of the same former classmates began railing online against efforts to lift the minimum wage in Seattle.
 This one had a small company producing treadmill workstations there.

 When I pointedly asked whether his production was actually in China he began backpedaling for all he was worth.
 Homeboy said he'd been referring to his paid interns all along.